 Apart from the methods we explained above, you can also hide the footer using Divi’s Theme panel.
 You can find it in your WP dashboard > Divi > Theme Options.

 From there, you will be able to customize your entire WordPress site.
-If you scroll to the bottom section, you will see a section to add custom CSS.
+Scrolling to the bottom section reveals a section for adding custom CSS.

-So to remove the footer in Divi, just paste here the same CSS codes described above.
+To remove the footer in Divi, paste the same CSS code described above.
 Additionally, one advantage of this method is that if you make changes to the CSS code and then update your theme, it won’t affect your customizations.

 Bonus: Remove and edit WordPress credits from Divi Theme

 Many themes have the “powered by WordPress” credits in the footer.
-If you want to customize your site and make it look professional, it’s a good idea to get rid of it.
-There are 2 ways to remove the credits from the footer:
+If you want to customize your site and make it look professional, it’s a good idea to remove the default theme.
+There are two ways to remove the credits from the footer:

 - With Divi Theme Customizer